0xpapercut/wypst/README.md

 # wypst
 Typst math typesetting for the web.

+## Current Project Status
+I feel like there's something like 20% of work left to get the project more stable state, but for some months now I haven't been able to allocate the necessary time to do it.

+There's still no conclusive roadmap for native HTML export in Typst, and because the project gained some traction, I'll make a commitment to complete all unimplemented functionality, fix issues, and add whatever is needed to achieve equivalency of `obsidian-wypst` to `obsidian-typst`.

+To do so, from June 6th I'll be working solely on this, during a whole week.

 ## Usage
 You can load this library either by using a script tag, or installing it with npm.